ejhigson/perfectns/README.md

 ### Description

-perfectns performs dynamic nested sampling and standard nested sampling for spherically symmetric likelihoods and priors, and analyses the samples produced.
+`perfectns` performs dynamic nested sampling and standard nested sampling for spherically symmetric likelihoods and priors, and analyses the samples produced.
-In these cases the algorithms can be followed "perfectly" (without implementation-specific errors from correlated sampling), making them ideal for studying nested sampling.
+These cases are ideal for studying nested sampling as the algorithms can be followed "perfectly" - i.e. without implementation-specific errors from correlated samples (see [Higson et al., 2018](http://arxiv.org/abs/1804.06406) for a detailed discussion).
 This package contains the code used to generate results in the [dynamic nested sampling paper (Higson, 2017a)](https://arxiv.org/abs/1704.03459) and provides an example implementation of the algorithm to accompany the paper.

 ##### Background